recallnet/contracts/README.md

 > (significantly) bump the gas estimation multiplier by adding a `-g 100000` flag to the
 > `forge script` command.

-Each script expects the `PRIVATE_KEY` (hex prefixed) private key of the account to deploy the
+Each script uses the `--private-key` flag, and the script examples below demonstrate its usage with a `PRIVATE_KEY` (hex prefixed) environment variable for the account that deploy the contract:
-contract:

 ```sh
 export PRIVATE_KEY=<0x...>